TheShifterDev/RGBKShifter/README.md

 * simplified internals to process on read
 * allow for some files to be palleted with one file and others with another
 * simplify "launch" to serve as usage examples

+## FAQ
+# Q: what is RGBKShifter
+It was originaly a program for pushing image colours to the extremes so that they could be used in colour replacement shaders for a failed unity project I dabbled with but over time I thought it could be good c++ practice for potential jobs and maybe a tool for others wanting a simmilar applicaiton eventualy changing into an example project for stoma image pack (stimpac) image file format usage

+# Q: why a bespoke format and not a series of pngs
+A series of pngs would be cumbersome to read and push into gpu memory indevidualy, also gpu texture slots are limited so having all textures of a type be in a singular pretiled image is better overall and what most games have anyway.

+# Q: why did you handroll png reading
+I started running into issuess with glibc when using png++ suddenly (while working on ttf reading) and had various frustrations with libpng, its docs are garbage and required me looking at the spec for 2 different projects for clues on how functions were supposed to be used and it does nothing to actualy help the user to read png files, just changed the problem to a different type of problem with additional confusion.